gummadimahalakshmi/github-slideshow/_posts/0000-01-02-gummadimahalakshmi.md

 ---
-This is maha's updated file
 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+This is maha's updated file
 Use the left arrow to go back!